 The Difference between Antiperspirant and Deodorant

-The first thing to remember in any discussion about homemade “deodorants” is that there’s a difference between an antiperspirant and a deodorant.
-An antiperspirant is designed to block sweating and wetness under your arms.
+The first thing to remember in any discussion about homemade “deodorants” is that there’s a difference between an antiperspirant and a deodorant An antiperspirant is designed to block sweating and wetness under your arms.
 A deodorant is designed to stop odor.
 Most antiperspirants will also stop odor because if there’s no wetness, no bacteria grows, and therefore there is no odor.

 What’s starting to worry some people about antiperspirants, however, is that they contain aluminum and parabens.
 Some studies have shown aluminum might contribute to Alzheimers and breast cancer (although there is debate on that subject) and parabens also are questionable as possible carcinogens.
 This has motivated some people to go in search of alternatives that don’t block the sweating and instead just stop odor.
-You can read more on this subject here.

 And sweating is good!
 Sweating is a way the body removes toxins.
 The skin, after all, is our body’s largest organ.
 By constantly blocking our body’s ability to sweat, we can potentially allow toxins to build up in our bodies.
 Therefore a worthy goal is to simply find a natural way to stop odor rather to block the very natural and healthy process of sweating.